Human skin: Skin flora

 the nostril), and on the back.

 Reflecting upon the diversity of the human skin researchers on the human skin microbiome have observed: "hairy, moist underarms lie a short distance from smooth dry forearms, but these two niches are likely as ecologically dissimilar as rainforests are to deserts."

-The NIH conducted the Human Microbiome Project to characterize the human microbiota which includes that on the skin and the role of this microbiome in health and disease.
+The NIH conducted the Human Microbiome Project to characterize the human microbiota, which includes that on the skin and the role of this microbiome in health and disease.

 Microorganisms like Staphylococcus epidermidis colonize the skin surface.
 The density of skin flora depends on region of the skin.
 The disinfected skin surface gets recolonized from bacteria residing in the deeper areas of the hair follicle, gut and urogenital openings.

 Clinical significance

 Diseases of the skin include skin infections and skin neoplasms (including skin cancer).
 Dermatology is the branch of medicine that deals with conditions of the skin.

+There are seven cervical, twelve thoracic, five lumbar, and five sacral.
+Certain diseases like shingles, caused by varicella-zoster infection, have pain sensations and eruptive rashes involving dermatomal distribution.
+Dermatomes are helpful in the diagnosis of vertebral spinal injury levels.
+Aside from the dermatomes, the epidermis cells are susceptible to neoplastic changes, resulting in various cancer types.

 The skin is also valuable for diagnosis of other conditions, since many medical signs show through the skin.
-Skin color affects the visibility of these signs, a source of misdiagnosis in unaware medical personnel.
+Skin colour affects the visibility of these signs, a source of misdiagnosis in unaware medical personnel.